GodwinOnah/E-Commerce-Shopping-Webapp/README.md

 * Create an .env file in your project root folder and add your variables.
 See .env.sample for assistance.
 ### Usage
 * Run ng start to start the application.
-* Connect to the API using Postman using the link https://blessingbagstoe.azurewebsites.net
 ### Technologies Used
 * [Angular](https://angular.com) Angular is a TypeScript-based, free and open-source single-page web application framework led by the Angular Team at Google and by a community of individuals and corporations.
 Angular is a complete rewrite from the same team that built AngularJS.
 *  [Azure] Microsoft Azure, often referred to as Azure, is a cloud computing platform run by Microsoft.
 It offers access, management, and the development of applications and services through global data centers